Beyond the Fading Coast: a New Weird Deep Water Setting for Electric Bastionland is now in development.

 From the cover of some dense, wet foliage, they watch the men pick up a bunny and bag it.
 They smile and whistle as they go.
 Eventually, the rabbits move on too; their light slowly fades out across the field as the sun is swallowed by the coast.

-The wall is made of rusted vehicles and disemboweled machinery sinking into the grassy mud.
+THE GATE The wall is made of rusted vehicles and disemboweled machinery sinking into the grassy mud.
 It’s all paint-peeled and covered with fruiting vines.
 At its centre is a jagged archway into the dark.
 Too narrow for the Banshee, but wide enough for men to carry lumber from the lorry parked outside.

 On the other side is a quarry.
 A great, gaping hole in the swamp; the saltwater marsh is held back by handmade dykes.
 Foamy water bubbles between barnacle-crusted logs in the deepest reaches of the awful pit.
 In the centre of the quarry is the entrance to a stairwell, propped up by logs like the entrance to a mine.
 Constable Grover watches tireless farmers hauling lumber from a pile and sliding it down into the earth.